 A new wrinkle for the final project in Hadas Kress-Gazit's Mechatronics class had students building autonomous robots that competed in a game called Cube Craze.
 Read more about New Mechatronics final project has students, robots going cube crazy

-Hadas Kress-Gazit is an Associate Professor at the Sibley School of Mechanical and Aerospace Engineering at Cornell University.
+Hadas Kress-Gazit is a Professor at the Sibley School of Mechanical and Aerospace Engineering at Cornell University.
 She received her Ph.D. in Electrical and Systems Engineering from the University of Pennsylvania in 2008 and has been at Cornell since 2009.
 Her research focuses on formal methods for robotics and automation and more specifically on creating verifiable robot controllers for complex high-level tasks using logic, verification, synthesis, hybrid systems theory and computational linguistics.
 She received an NSF CAREER award in 2010, a DARPA Young Faculty Award in 2012 and the Fiona Ip Li '78 and Donald Li '75 Excellence in teaching award in 2013.

 Robotics, Motion Planning, Task Planning, Model Checking, Verification, Hybrid Systems, Language for Robotics, Human Robot Interaction, Modular Robots.

 - 2016."An End-To-End System for Accomplishing Tasks with Modular Robots."Paper presented at Robotics: Science and Systems (RSS), Ann Arbor, Michigan, USA, June. .

 - 2015."Timing Semantics for Abstraction and Execution of Synthesized High-Level Robot Control."IEEE Transactions on Robotics31(3): 591-604. .